nblagoev/pull-release-notes/README.md

 This relies on the GitHub API; you should [create an API token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/), and place it in the `GITHUB_TOKEN` environment variable.
 It needs `public_repo` access if your repo is public, and `repo` access if your repo is private.

 ### CLI
-Generate a changelog with merget pull requests between v1.0.0 and v1.1.0
+Generate a changelog with merged pull requests between v1.0.0 and v1.1.0

 ```bash
 pull-release-notes -v -r user/repo v1.0.0...v1.1.0 > CHANGELOG.md